 If you have questions or concerns about your poster format, or would like different accommodations, please email email@example.com.

 Please either bring your poster with you to the conference or mail it in advance of your arrival.
 If you plan to mail your poster, please let us know by emailing firstname.lastname@example.org so we can keep a lookout for it.

 Please be sure your name and poster # are clearly labeled on the outside of your shipping container.
 (Poster numbers will be listed in the poster schedule.)

 Posters must arrive on or before Friday, October 23, 2020; we cannot guarantee the display of posters that arrive after this date.
 We encourage you to mail the poster via a trackable method.

 Setting Up Your Poster

 Poster set-up will be available in the same room where the posters will be displayed (date, time, and location TBD).
 Poster boards will already be placed on tables with the poster number displayed.
 There will be a limited emergency supply of tools available to attach your poster to the board.

 Access to electrical outlets will be limited.
 Presenters wishing to use a laptop as part of their poster display/presentation should be prepared to run laptops off of batteries.

-Presenters are responsible for taking posters with them after the session on Thursday, December 6th.
-If you do not wish to take your poster with you, we will be happy to recycle it for you.
+Presenters are responsible for taking posters with them after the session.
+If you do not wish to take your poster with you, please leave it in place and we will recycle it for you.

-Please direct questions to firstname.lastname@example.org.
-We look forward to seeing you in Houston.
+Please direct questions to email@example.com.
+We look forward to seeing you in Chicago.